AdobeDocs/analytics.en/help/implement/appmeasurement-updates.md

 ---
 # AppMeasurement for JavaScript release notes

-Cumulative release notes for [!DNL AppMeasurement] for JavaScript.
+Cumulative release notes for AppMeasurement for JavaScript.

 <!-- https://wiki.corp.adobe.com/display/omtrcache/AppMeasurement+Change+Log -->

-You can download the latest version of AppMeasurement in the [Code Manager](/help/admin/admin/code-manager-admin.md).
+You can download the latest version of AppMeasurement in the [GitHub](https://github.com/adobe/appmeasurement/releases).

+## Version 2.24.0

+Release Date: **July 18, 2023**

+* Added an optional configuration (decodeLinkParameters default false) that decodes link URL's that includes double byte encoded characters.
+* Added additional error handling for browsers with faulty high-entropy User-Agent client hints API's.
+* Changed POST Content-Type header to use x-www-form-urlencoded by default.

 ## Version 2.23.0